IEP Team Leader Training

 Special Education/IEP team leaders play a pivotal role in leading successful team meetings that bring together specialists, educators, students, and families to develop the best possible education plan for students with disabilities.
-The Special Education Team Leader Institute model is a highly successful statewide program for professionalizing team leader practice, engaging families, creating statewide networks, and ensuring that teams are equipped with data and local resources that can benefit this important workforce in any state.
+CES training is highly successful for professionalizing team leader practice, engaging families, creating statewide networks, and ensuring that teams are equipped with data and local resources that can benefit this important workforce in any state.

 Home E Consulting E Special Education E Education Team Leader Training